Glamdring/state-alerts/README.md

 webapp
 =======

-The webapp is ready-to-use i18nizable web-application that can be deployed with just a few steps (by default we deploy it at OpenShift).
+The webapp is a ready-to-use i18nizable web-application that can be deployed with just a few steps (by default we deploy it at OpenShift).
 It stores and indexes the scraped documents and provides a UI for searching and subscribing for email alerts.